masalinas/poc-iam-keycloak-theme/README.md

 ```

 ## Coding
-Now we must coding the login view throw the freemaker login.ftl file and add new styles for it and add theme properties to deploy this theme in keycloak.
+Now we must coding the login freemaker template from login.ftl file and add new styles for it and add configure the theme properties to be deployed

 The final